 examples in the misc/

-directory that you can use as templates or starting points for your own projects.
+directory.
+These can serve as templates or starting points for your own workflows.

 To add this MCP server to Claude Code, run this command in your terminal: